An Introductory Guide to SLS 3D Printing

-Engineers choose SLS for its design freedom, high productivity and throughput, low cost per part, and proven track record.
+Engineers choose selective laser sintering for its design freedom, high productivity and throughput, low cost per part, and proven track record.

 Most additive manufacturing processes, such as stereolithography (SLA) and fused deposition modeling (FDM), require specialized support structures to fabricate designs with overhanging features.